aragon023/Python-Module-Final-Assesment/README.md

 Title: Featured Articles
 Text Summary:
 Content focuses on trends at the intersection of innovation, design, tech, and strategy.
-Dynamic Grid: Use JavaScript to create a dynamic gallery from Articles.html
+Dynamic Grid: Use Python to create a dynamic gallery from Articles.html.
 Goal: Thought leadership; attract recurring visitors and demonstrate expertise.

 1.5.
 Projects Section